Combinatorial frameworks for cluster algebras: Frameworks and reflection frameworks

 We conclude with the following observation: \begin{prop} If $(G,C,C\ck)$ is a framework for $B$ then $(G,C\ck,C)$ is a framework for $-B^T$. \end{prop} In the notation $-B^T$, the superscript $T$ denotes transpose.
 Thus moving from $B$ to $-B^T$ should be thought of as ``transposing the absolute values but not the signs.''
-The exchange matrix $B$ has Cartan companion $A$, which defines simple roots $\Pi$ and simple co-roots $\Pi\ck$.
-The exchange matrix $-B^T$ has Cartan companion $A^T$, which defines simple roots $\Pi\ck$ and simple co-roots $\Pi$.
+The Cartan companion $\Cart(B)$ of $B$ defines the simple roots $\Pi$ and simple co-roots $\Pi\ck$.
+The exchange matrix $-B^T$ has Cartan companion $\Cart(-B^T)=\Cart(B)^T$, which defines simple roots $\Pi\ck$ and simple co-roots $\Pi$.
 Proposition~\ref{-B^T} is immediate from the definition, once we switch the roles of simple roots and simple co-roots, and switch the roles of the Transition condition and Co-transition condition.